FriendsOfEpub/blitz-tasks/README.md

 First make sure you have nodeJS and npm installed.

-We recommend installing the dev dependencies locally so that this repo can be used as a template.
+We recommend installing the dev dependencies globally so that this repo can be used as a template.

 ```
 npm install -g gulp gulp-cheerio